C-C-Coalback/Conquest-LCG-server/README.md

 The website is getting there!
 The lobby is fully working, and there is a bunch of chat rooms available.
 The next step is to add the actual game.
 I might take a small detour and implement deck-building though; while [conquestdb](https://conquestdb.com/) already exists, it would be kinda annoying to port decks over.

+# Update (01/02/2025)
+Website is coming along nicely.
+I am keeping this up for sentimental reasons, but it shall not be worked on.
+This repo is now entirely defunct.
+The project is being continued at the repo for [the website](https://github.com/C-C-Coalback/Conquest-LCG-Site)

 # Conquest-LCG-server
 The Conquest-LCG-server will be a server that handles all games of Conquest currently being played.
 This includes: